- Still Standing

 When Kids Act Entitled

-Like many kids today, my son sometimes talks with a sense of entitlement, and Aaron is quick to catch this language and correct it.
+Like many kids today, my son sometimes talks with a sense of entitlement, and Aaron quickly catches this language and correct it.
 He tells our son that his backpack, his papers, his toys (things he fiercely demands and argues over with siblings and classmates) are not his.

-All of my son’s items and treasured possessions belong to us as his parents, who worked for them.
-Until he gets a job and works for them himself, he has no right to claim them the way he has been.
+My son’s items and treasured possessions belong to us as his parents, who worked for them.
+Until he gets a job and works for them, he has no right to claim them as he has been.

 Aaron also wants my son to appreciate what God has given him, which is why we are watching the video we will watch today.

-Aaron prepares my son that this video is difficult, and they talk about ways to handle the emotions that might come up.
+Aaron prepares my son for the difficulty of this video, and they talk about ways to handle the emotions that might come up.

 My Mom Could Die